decant09/learn-the-lingo-quiz/README.md

     [Future Coders](https://www.youtube.com/watch?v=D2V2DT1FCNk).
 - For help with determining the dark mode status from local storage I referred to:
     - Dark Mode JavaScript toggle using localStorage even on reload by [codewj](https://www.youtube.com/watch?v=-Jt_h91uXkQ).
+- To add the rules modal I used code from the [W3Schools'](https://www.w3schools.com/howto/howto_css_modals.asp) page:
+    - How To Create a Modal Box.

 ### Resources
 - For tips relating to root font size and how to override to create a better user experience on